skylight-hq/skylight.digital/_projects/va_diffusion_marketplace.md

 {% include callout.html
   type = "pullquote"
   content = "I had no idea the VA had as many programs as they do.
 The Marketplace is a great resource for Veterans.
-VMET is a program that would have really helped a friend of mine’s son.
-He was a Iraq and Afghanistan war Veteran and ended up committing suicide by cop.
-The police are not always the best ones to deal with those issues.
-FLOW3 is a great program.
-Anything that can speed up the care and treatment is a definite need.
-Naloxone, while it shows is limited currently is one of those programs that hopefully spreads.
 A lot of Vets end up with addiction problems and this could really save lives.
 The stuff you all are working on can really make a difference."
 %}
 {% endcapture %}